Case study Singapore Sports Hub

-A particularly long and complex bidding process was exacerbated by the global financial crisis, which made traditional sources of finance largely unavailable.
-Even so, our consortium successfully arranged bank funding and secured the contract in the summer of 2010.
+The complex bidding process was further exacerbated by the global financial crisis – which extended the financial close period to the point where traditional sources of project finance were largely unavailable.
+Despite these challenges, we successfully arranged bank funding and secured the contract in the summer of 2010.

-One of the key factors that set the bid apart was our partnership with the Bouygues Group, one of the world’s leading construction companies.
-Together we have successfully developed and co-funded 12 projects involving capex of over US$3.5bn.
+One of the key factors that differentiated our consortium bid was our long-standing partnership with the Bouygues Group, one of the world’s leading construction companies, who we have worked in partnership with for over 15 years.